 I’m an interpretive planner.

 Sometimes I wish I were a veterinarian.
 Or a plumber.
-Or a bovine urinary tract specialist, which would combine the two nicely.
+Or a bovine urologist, which would combine the two nicely.
 Why?
 Because then, at cocktail parties, when people ask me what I do for a living, I could casually say, “I’m a vet,” or “I’m a plumber.”
 And they’d go, “Ah.
 How lovely.”

 But instead I say, “I’m an interpretive planner.”
 And they just look at me: Blink-blink-blink.
 Pause.